Adelaida District AVA: History

 some Petite Sirah and Béclan that were processed at the nearby York Mountain Winery.
 Stoll stated in a 1940 article that the Zinfandel fruit from the vineyard was still wonderful, but by the mid-1950s the vines were dead.

 In the 1960s, Dr. Stanley Hoffman revived grape growing in Adelaida District, purchasing a 1200 acre property next to the former Paderewski ranch.
 Dr. Hoffman hired the late André Tchelistcheff to advise him on the vineyard potential of his acreage.
 Tchelistcheff, often called the dean of California wines, recommended a vineyard, and Hoffman planted Pinot Noir there in 1964.
-They designed and constructed the Hoffman Mountain Ranch Winery (HMR) from 1972 to 1975, the first modern commercial winery to be built in San Luis Obispo County after Prohibtion.
+They designed and constructed the Hoffman Mountain Ranch Winery (HMR) from 1972 to 1975, the first modern commercial winery to be built in San Luis Obispo County after Prohibition.